maester365/maester/website/docs/connect-maester/connect-maester-advanced.md

 ---
+sidebar_label: Connect-Maester Advanced
-sidebar_position: 3
+sidebar_position: 2
-title: Connecting details
+title: Connect-Maester - Advanced
 ---

+# Connect-Maester Advanced

 import CreateEntraApp from '../sections/create-entra-app.md';

-## Authentication & Maester
+## Overview

 There are two main methods of authenticating sessions for use with Maester: